soenkekluth/run-script-proxy/README.md

 # run-script-proxy
-run-script-proxy calls scripts inside package.json either with npm or yarn (if used)
+run-script-proxy calls scripts inside package.json either with npm or yarn (if used) with a simple `run` command

 # install